homebridge/ffmpeg-for-homebridge/README.md

 Specifically, we provide:

-* Audio support using `libfdk-aac`
+* Audio support using `libfdk-aac`.
-* * Hardware-accelerated encoding support on Intel platforms using `h264_qsv` and hardware-accelerated encoding on Raspberry Pi 4+ using `h264_v4l2m2m`
+* Hardware-accelerated encoding support on Intel platforms using `h264_qsv` and hardware-accelerated encoding on Raspberry Pi 4+ using `h264_v4l2m2m`.
-* * Hardware-accelerated encoding support on Apple platforms using `videotoolbox`
+* Hardware-accelerated encoding support on Apple platforms using `videotoolbox`.

 ## Supported Platforms
 | OS                                  | Supported Architectures        |